Budget & Finance

 The $472,696,406 budget covers the Board of County Commissioners’ operating budget, capital projects, and constitutional officer’s budgets.

-Within the budget, a net of an additional 11.5 new Board of County Commissioners positions were approved.
+Within the budget, a net of an additional 11.5 new Board of County Commissioner positions was approved.
 Positions include assistants for the Guardian Ad Litem and Social Services, a park director and maintenance worker, a fleet mechanic, fire marshal, and two fire inspectors, four firefighter positions for Monroe County Fire Rescue’s Sugarloaf department, two fleet mechanic/generator technicians, and a safety office administrator.
 The Board also approved an up to 4 percent raise for County employees, which will include a cost of living increase and possible merit-based raise.

 The budget goes into effect Oct.
 1, 2019.